Social – Consumers

 Accessible products and services remove barriers for customers, ensuring that the shopping experience is an equitable experience for everyone, whatever their needs.
 Regulation exists in many regions to protect access to products and services for persons with disabilities.
 Areas of focus for brands and retailers can include physical access for wheelchair users into and within a store, as well as bathrooms or changing rooms.
 Similarly, a poorly designed e-commerce website that cannot be accessed by persons using screen readers, is discriminatory and also poor business practice.
 There are multiple other ways that companies can increase the accessibility of their products and services.
 In many situations, improving accessibility for one group of customers improves the shopping experience for everyone.

-This question asks whether your company is taking proactive, systematic steps to improve accessibility by implementing formal mechanisms for measuring and monitoring its progress.
-This could take the form of using recognized measurement tools (e.g., website accessibility guidelines), benchmarking (consumer or NGO based assessment criteria), consumer feedback, audits and feedback from critical friends such as disability NGOs.
+This question asks whether your company is taking proactive, systematic steps that go beyond legal compliance and are supported by formal mechanisms for measuring and monitoring progress.
+This could take the form of using recognized measurement tools (e.g., website accessibility guidelines), benchmarking (consumer or NGO based assessment criteria), consumer feedback, audits, and feedback from critical friends such as disability NGOs.
+Focus areas for accessibility improvement can include:

-• Answer yes if you can provide evidence that your company had one or more mechanisms in place during the reporting period to measure the accessibility of its products and/or services (e.g., marketing, physical premises, digital platforms)
+In your response, indicate whether your company has implemented one or more mechanisms during the reporting period to measure and monitor the accessibility of its products and services, spanning marketing, physical premises, digital platforms, and beyond.

 Applicability: Brand, Retailer, Brand and Retailer